Polly-Contrib/Polly.Contrib.Hedging/README.md

 - It defines multiple backup solutions when an operation fails
 - Hedging means spawning multiple concurrent execution paths to substitute a possible failure on the primary path
-- It allows supporting backup solutions (similar to the Fallback policy) in a concurrent manner (unlike the sequential approach of the Fallback policy)
+- It allows supporting backup solutions (similar to the [Fallback policy](https://github.com/App-vNext/Polly/wiki/Fallback)) in a concurrent manner (unlike the sequential approach of the [Fallback policy](https://github.com/App-vNext/Polly/wiki/Fallback)).

 ## Mechanism